HardisonCo/.github/international/republic-of-the-congo/cg-health/hms-doc/index.md

 ## Integration Points

-This document outlines how HMS-DOC is integrated with cg_Health systems in Republic of the Congo.
+This document outlines how HMS-DOC is integrated with cg-health systems in Republic of the Congo.